neilcpaul/AIPokerSimulation/README.txt

 13. Highly refined win check
 14. GUI has validation and is stable
 15. GUI writes settings to properties file for persists between sessions
+15. GUI Jar is included so IntelliJ is not required

 TODO:
 1. Implement AI for several types of player